abu-tech/my_inventory/README.md

 # my_inventory
-Example API created using go lang and MUX router while fr learnign purpose
+Example API created using go lang and MUX router for learning purpose